-For months I researched online and asked my fellow members in the Professional Speakers Association of India on what can be a professional-grade microphone that is affordable.
+For months I researched online and asked my fellow members of the Professional Speakers Association of India what can be a professional-grade microphone that is affordable.

 Disclosure: I write reviews about products that I have bought for my usage and paid in full.
 There were no sponsorship or advertisement, or commission of any sort involved in this post.

-I went with buying Fifine K678 Condenser Microphone for INR 6500 (USD 90) from Amazon India.
+I bought Fifine K678 Condenser Microphone for INR 6500 (USD 90) from Amazon India.
 The reasons I went for this one are:

 - It had a nice compact look, a sturdy construction, and comes with a stand attached,

 - It is a condenser microphone that can pick up sound clearly,

 - It has a cardioid polar pattern meaning means the microphone primarily picks up sound within an area that is heart-shaped.
 In other words, the microphone has the highest sensitivity to sound coming in from directly in front of the microphone capsule (0º), practically no sensitivity to sound coming directly from behind (180º), and reduced sensitivity to sound coming in from the sides (90º/270º).
 This works perfectly for my requirement which is to be able to pick up my voice when I am standing or sitting in front of the microphone,

 - The price was attractive.
 While Rode and Blue Yeti are famous brands in condenser microphones, they were expensive for my liking.

 The microphone connects to your PC through the given Mini-USB to USB-A cable.
 Windows 10 automatically detects the microphone and shows up in Microsoft Teams, Zoom or Cisco Webex or Google Meet – the four platforms I have tested the same.